ETCBC/bhsa/docs/index.md

 Fixed versions in SHEBANQ will remain there forever, and publishing queries and annotations against fixed versions will remain supported.

-In particular, versions `4` and `4b` are here to stay, since they have published queries based on them.
+In particular, versions `3`, `4` and `4b` are here to stay.
+Version `3` because it is relatively old, and represents an earlier stage in the feature organization of this database.
+Versions `4` and `4b` because queries have been published that are based on them.

 These versions are also firmly entrenched in the academic record, by virtue of being archived.

 ## License